Strykeros/spyMaster3000/README.md

 - DES
 - CAESER
 - PLAYFAIR
+- SHA256

 And supports cipher modes such as EBC, CBC and CTR.

-More cipher algorithms and modes coming soon!
+More cryptographic algorithms and cipher modes coming soon!

 > [!NOTE]
-> All appropriate algorithms are implimented in acordance to FIP specifications!
+> All appropriate cryptographic algorithms are implimented in acordance to FIPS specifications!

+> [!CAUTION]
+> This project is designed solely for educational and learning purposes.
+It is not intended for real-world cryptographic applications or securing sensitive data, for that use reliable libraries such as [OpenSSL](https://www.openssl.org/) instead!

 # ⚒️ How to build?